 sorttool are preconfigured for use.
 You can change their default configurations and configure new tools.

-- Managing Data Collection Settings
+- Managing Data Collection

 You can enable Qt Design Studio to report crashes automatically.
 If you enable the telemetry plugin, you can turn on the pseudonymous user statistics collection and determine what type of data is collected and transmitted to the backend storage.
+You can also modify settings for collecting user feedback.

 Available under certain Qt licenses.